fac21/Week6--Web-App--EMNS/README.md

 # Week6--Web-App--EMNS

-### This week we aimed to learn about authentication, by buildong a web app that authenticates users and stores user-specific data in a PostgreSQL database.
+### This week we aimed to learn about authentication, by building a web app that authenticates users and stores user-specific data in a PostgreSQL database.

 ### SCHEMA